golang/tools/internal/mcp/design/design.md

 ### Middleware

-We provide a mechanism to add MCP-level middleware on the both the client and server side, which runs after the request has been parsed but before any normal handling.
+We provide a mechanism to add MCP-level middleware on the both the client and server side.
+Receiving middleware runs after the request has been parsed but before any normal handling.
+It is analogous to traditional HTTP server middleware.
+Sending middleware runs after a call to a method but before the request is sent.
+It is an alternative to transport middleware that exposes MCP types instead of raw JSON-RPC 2.0 messages.
+It is useful for tracing and setting progress tokens, for example.

 ```go
 // A MethodHandler handles MCP messages.